 Repeat this procedure for a few seconds and gradually lengthen the time to touch these areas.

 The dog has to get used to being touched by you.

 If you can do this exercise easily, brushing and combing your dog will not be a difficult task.

-There are many benefits to be able to touch any part of your dog’s body.
-You will not only be able to brush but also occasionally clean mess around bum area, wash paws and you can clean around the mouth and eye stains.
+There are many benefits to being able to touch any part of your dog's body.
+You cannot brush but also occasionally clean mess around bum area, wash paws and you can clean around the mouth and eye stains.

-All the same time your dog will be much less stressed every time he is being groomed by you or a professional, or even visiting the vet.
-It is also useful in an emergency situation.
+All the same time, your dog will be much less stressed every time he is being groomed by you or a professional, or even visiting the vet.
+It is also useful in an emergency.

 Your dog will start to like to be touched by other people as well.
 It means that your dog will become more confident and friendlier when meeting other people.